|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 - With Ambush, you might surprise someone.
 There is also the chance these guys can take on some support units like artillery.

 - Advance deployment, and especially, Ambush gives them awesome advantage in scenario play.
 The latter means, that they can run up to 15" on their arriving turn.
 Look for unguarded flags, or feel free to sacrifice them for a zone contest.
-Remember, according to the current Steamroller rules, 50% of their starting number needs to be alive to control zones / flags, but even a lone survivor can contest.

 Originally released in Warmachine: Escalation (2004)